MicrosoftDocs/intellicode/docs/visual-studio-wlc.md

 # Visual Studio IntelliCode Whole line completions

-IntelliCode Whole line completions predicts the next chunk of your code based on your current code so far, and presents it as a gray text inline prediction.
+IntelliCode whole line completions predicts the next chunk of your code based on your current code so far, and presents it as a gray text inline prediction.
 Think gray text autocompletion that you see when typing emails but for code.
 This feature is available in Visual Studio 2022.

 ![Screenshot of Whole Line Completion by IntelliCode in Visual Studio.](media/intellicode-vs-wlc-small.png)